craigwatson/bitcoind-status/README.md

 ## Getting Started

-To get started, all you need to do is configure your node`s RPC credentials inside `config.php`.
+To get started, all you need to do is configure your node's RPC credentials inside `config.php`.
 The application will connect to your node via RPC and report statistics.

 ## Advanced Options